 Exit the station and go straight to the crossway.
 You can see the Louvre on your left from a block away.

 Enter the dark passage from the side of the Louvre.
 If you have your online ticket, here is your entrance to the museum.
 If not, go through it.
 The giant main buildings and the notorious pyramid are there.
-Take some nice photos, like finger pointing at the pyramid or group jumping in front of the monuments.
+Take some nice photos, like finger pointing at the pyramid or a group shot jumping in front of the monuments.

 If you see a long line waiting for entrance, do not go for it.
 A small arch (Arc de Triomphe du Carrousel) hides a secret entrance.
 Even if you need to wait in line from this entrance, at least you do not need to suffer from the hot or cold weather in different seasons.

-After explaining so much, we are going to start.
 In the Louvre, there are three wings - Richelieu, Sully and Denon.
 It is suggested to enter from Richelieu and go to the second floor (the 3rd for USA).

 Next go to the central wing of Sully.
 In room A, there are paintings of Eugène Delacroix and Jean-François Millet.
 Although the paintings of Millet are not the most famous ones, you can find some pastoral scenes similar to the Gleaners (Des glaneuses) and The Angelus (L'Angelus), which are currently displayed in the Musée d'Orsay.

-Continue to the room 61.
+Continue to room 61.
 You can find the Valpinçon Bather (La Grande Baigneuse) by Jean Auguste Dominique Ingres.

 The next room (6o), normally you can find the Turkish Bath (Le Bain Turc) by Jean-Auguste-Dominique Ingres.
 Currently it exhibits in another museum.
 However, we can see Picasso's masterpiece.
 Guess what he painted!
 It is one of his nude woman painting series - Reclining Nude (Nu couché).